awslabs/aws-cloudfront-extensions/docs-ig/en/monitoring/metrics-dashboard.md

     4. In the pop-up window, select existing CloudFront distributions that you want to add the monitoring list.
     5. Choose Apply.

-    When the domain list changed, the distributions list in the dashboard will be updated accordingly, the tracked metrics will be displayed in the charts in about 5 minutes.
+    When the domain list changed, the distributions list in the dashboard will be updated accordingly, and the tracked metrics will be displayed in the charts in about 5 minutes.